 If you are a beginner, you can start with some at-home exercises using just your body weight.
 Once you get the form down you can incorporate weights.
 Check out this full-body hiker workout!

 We want you to know that anyone can hike!
-It’s putting one foot in front of the other and definitely a “mind over matter” situation a lot.
+It only requires putting one foot in front of the other.
+It’s definitely a “mind over matter” situation a lot.
 However, being properly prepared/trained to hike will make it more enjoyable!

 We will be sharing A LOT more of our traveling tips.
 We have posts planned on every single thing we do to save money before the trip and during the trip.
 We have/will share how/where we book our lodging, flights, and how we handle meals while traveling.
-Traveling does not have to be as expensive as you may think.
-Sign up for our newsletter so you never miss a post!
+Traveling is only as expensive as you make it.
+Join us on Instagram where we share a lot of our hiking pictures and sign up for our newsletter so you never miss a post!

 - Hiking Etiquette 101